 - Can you think of an example of Islamic architecture in Jordan?
-Tell your partner what you think of it. - 2 Read the words in the box.
+Tell your partner what you think of it. - Read the words in the box.
 Which of these words do you think are related to architectural features?
 Check the meaning of any words you don't know in the Activity Book Glossary or in a dictionary.

-overlook spectacular courtyard marble fountain arch dome plasterwork calligraphy arcade
+spectacular courtyard marble fountain plasterwork calligraphy arcade room.

-3 I Read and listen to the article.
+Read and listen to the article.
 How objective is the speaker?
 Explain.